Weaving Words & Women

-Cost and Deposit: $3300, with a $400 nonrefundable deposit due with registration.
-Second deposit of $1450 due within 4 months of trip date.
-Third deposit of $1600 due within 2 months of trip date.
-Cancellations: 4 months or more before trip date, all but $250 will be returned; 3 to 2 months before trip date, 50% of $1450 will be refunded; 45 days out from trip date, 50% of the full cost not including the deposit will be refunded ($1525).
-Within one month of trip date, no refunds can be made, even for emergencies or medical conditions.
+Cost and Deposit: Estimates: $3500, with a $500 nonrefundable deposit due with registration.
+Second deposit due within 4 months of trip date.
+Third deposit due no later than July 1, 2015.
+Cancellation fee before March 1 consists of $500 nonrefundable deposit.
+Cancellations from March 1 to August 31, a cancellation fee $1650 will be retained.
+Cancellations after September 1, 2015, no refunds can be made, even for emergencies or medical conditions.
 Please purchase Trip Insurance.
 Contact True Nature Journeys for example of more detailed cancellation policy.
-If True Nature Journeys needs to cancel the trip for any reason, all fees, including the deposit, will be returned.
-Download example.
-Registration Form
+If True Nature Journeys cancels the trip for any reason, all fees, including the deposit, will be returned.

 Leaders: Creative Facilitation by Page Lambert.
 The trip’s logistical leader and co-facilitator of group activities will be a professional guide working with Laura Tyson, founder and owner of True Nature Journeys.
 Laura has arranged all interior travel, lodging, and meals.
 Please scroll down to read Laura's bio.

 Paz y Luz - www.pazyluzperu.com